theIvanR/torch-on-clunkers/README.md

 ```batch
 set BLAS=OpenBLAS                  :: Use OpenBLAS for linear algebra (can be MKL, Eigen, etc.)
 ```
-NOTE SIMD already handled by this!
+NOTE SIMD already handled internally by these.
+If on intel and personal use, MKL will be faster (from intel)!

 ## 6.3 CPU Backend Flags (Highly Recommended to Disable)